KNX-IOT/KNX-IOT-Virtual/README.md

 These settings will take place upon reboot, so please reboot the device when prompted.

-### Building the Pi Applications
+### 1.7.4.
+Building the Pi Applications

-Obtain a clone of this repository using.
+Obtain a clone of this repository using git. e.g. the resulting action should be a folder `knx-iot-virtual`

 Once you have obtained the repository, you must install the Python drivers for the Displayotron HAT, by running `./displayotron-install.sh` within